-Sakhalin-2, being one of the world's largest integrated oil and gas projects, comprises the following infrastructure:
+The Sakhalin-2 project operational phase, being one of the world's largest integrated oil and gas projects, comprises the following infrastructure:

-- three offshore ice class platforms;
+- three offshore ice class platforms:

 - some 300 km of the offshore pipelines;

 - some 1600 km of the onshore pipelines;

 - onshore processing facility (OPF);

 - booster station 2:

 - oil export terminal;

 - LNG plant (first in Russia).

-Due to the complexity of the project, Sakhalin Energy has taken a phased approach to its development.
-The seasonal oil production started in 1999, the year round oil production and offloading started in December 2008 and the first LNG was offloaded in March 2009.
+The seasonal oil production started in 1999, the year-round oil production and offloading started in December 2008 and the first LNG was offloaded in March 2009.

-As part of phase 2 of the project, Sakhalin Energy carried out extensive improvements to Sakhalin Island's infrastructure.
-Over forty bridges and about 150 kilometres of public roads were upgraded, repaired or replaced during the project and similar stretches of new roads were built.
+Sakhalin Energy has carried out extensive improvements to Sakhalin Island's infrastructure.
+Over 40 bridges and about 150 kilometres of public roads were upgraded, repaired or replaced during the project and similar stretches of new roads were built.
 Ports and railways were also upgraded where required, and the project has provided funds to support the upgrade of the airport at Nogliki.
 In many cases, work was done on public or publicly used assets in partnership with the local authorities.